vtexdocs/dev-portal-content/docs/vtex-io/Storefront-Guides/vtex-io-multi-language-stores.md

 A Store Framework storefront consists of multiple frontend apps built with VTEX IO and React.
 For translations, Store Framework uses the [react-intl](https://www.npmjs.com/package/react-intl) library and the VTEX IO Messages app.

-Moreover, when developing a frontend app, developers can designate text components as translatable messages using the `<Formatted*>` component from the `react-intl` library.
+Moreover, developers can designate text components as translatable messages when developing a frontend app using the `<Formatted*>` component from the `react-intl` library.
 This enables translatable messages to be automatically translated by an automatic translation service based on the user's locale.

 ### Automatic translations

-The Messages app can automatically translate frontend app messages based on the user's locale using the automatic translation service.
-In such cases, the current locale and the corresponding set of translated messages obtained from the automatic translation system become accessible at the root of the component tree and made available to each component.
+By leveraging the automatic translation service, the Messages app can automatically translate frontend app messages according to the user's locale.
+The user's current locale and the translated messages, obtained from the automatic translation system, become accessible at the root of the component tree and available to each component.

 However, automatic translations may not always be culturally accurate.
 To address this, the Messages app provides functionalities to manage custom translations.
+If preferred, it is also possible to [disable the automatic translation service](https://developers.vtex.com/docs/guides/vtex-io-documentation-disabling-automatic-translation).

 ### Customizing automatic translations